-I am always looking for a healthier alternative to regular ice cream (see my 5 min banana ice cream).
-It’s not that I don’t enjoy a big ol’scoop, I just don’t want all the saturated fat that comes along with it.
+I am always looking for a healthier alternative to regular ice cream (read: excuse to eat ice cream).
+It’s not that I don’t enjoy a big scoop, I just don’t want all the saturated fat that comes along with it.
 The recipe has gone through several iterations and it just keeps getting better!

-My pantry had been holding onto two sweet potatoes that were just perfect for this recipe.
+In my pantry I had two sweet potatoes that were just perfect for this recipe.
 Those poor potatoes had been waiting patiently in there for awhile – long forgotten in the week’s rush – they had settled in.
 Well folks, their moment finally arrived.
 And it was worth the wait.

 - 1 medium sweet potato

 - 1 cup cashews soaked overnight, rinsed and drained (discarding any floaters)

 - 1/4 cup brown rice syrup honey can be substituted

 - 1 teaspoon maple extract vanilla can be substituted

 - 1/4 teaspoon ground nutmeg